bushraqurabi/Travel_Itinerary-_Optimizer/README.md

-# Travel Itinerary Optimizer
+# 🌍 Travel Itinerary Optimizer

-A web application that leverages the **Knapsack algorithm** to help users plan their travel itineraries by maximizing their enjoyment value within a set budget.
+**A Django web application that helps users plan optimized travel itineraries by maximizing enjoyment within a budget, using the Knapsack algorithm.**

+---

+## ✨ Overview

+Travel Itinerary Optimizer allows users to input a list of potential travel destinations, each with a **cost** and an **enjoyment score**.
+The system then applies the **0/1 Knapsack algorithm** to recommend the **most enjoyable combination of destinations** that fit within the user's specified budget.

+---

-## Features
+## 🚀 Features

+- **➕ Add & Manage Destinations**
-- **Add and Manage Destinations**: Users can add destinations with costs and enjoyment values, and manage the list dynamically.
+  Users can add destinations with cost and enjoyment values via a user-friendly form.

+- **📊 Budget Optimization**
-- **Budget Optimization**: Uses a dynamic programming approach to calculate the optimal set of destinations within a given budget.
+  A dynamic programming implementation of the **Knapsack algorithm** selects the best itinerary within budget.
-- **Interactive UI**: User-friendly interface for adding destinations, setting budgets, and viewing results.
-- **Backend Integration**: Supports backend processing for itinerary optimization.

-## Repository

-This project is hosted on GitHub: [ITE_BIA601_S24_HomeWork](https://github.com/bushraqurabi/ITE_BIA601_S24_HomeWork.git)
+- **🌐 Django Backend**
+  All business logic is handled in the Django backend, including form validation, algorithm processing, and result rendering.

+- **🖥️ Clean & Responsive UI**
+  Built using Django templates, with styling for a smooth user experience.

+---

-## Installation
+## ⚙️ Tech Stack

-### Prerequisites

-Ensure you have the following installed:
-- Python 3.8 or higher
-- Django (if using the backend)
+- **Backend:** Django (Python)
-- A modern web browser
+- **Algorithm:** 0/1 Knapsack (Dynamic Programming)
+- **Frontend:** HTML, CSS, Js
+- **Database:** SQLite

+---